johanseaxis/acap-native-sdk-examples/tensorflow-to-larod/README.md

  For better results when training your own model, you should download the much larger training dataset from [the MS COCO site](https://cocodataset.org/#download).

-While this example looks at the process from model creation to inference on a camera, pretrained models are available at e.g., https://www.tensorflow.org/lite/models and https://coral.ai/models/.
-The models from [coral.ai](https://coral.ai) are precompiled to run on the Edge TPU and thus only require conversion to `.larod`, [as described further on](#converting-to-larod).
+While this example looks at the process from model creation to inference on a camera, pre-trained models are available at e.g., https://www.tensorflow.org/lite/models and https://coral.ai/models/.
+The models from [coral.ai](https://coral.ai) are pre-compiled to run on the Edge TPU and thus only require conversion to `.larod`, [as described further on](#converting-to-larod).

 When designing your model for an Edge TPU device, you should only use operations that have an Edge TPU implementation.
 The full list of such operations are available at https://coral.ai/docs/edgetpu/models-intro/#supported-operations.